 At OSBORNE LAW, people ask us all the time about the crime of Conspiracy.
-Usually, the questions go like this:
+As a conspiracy lawyer in NH the questions usually go like this:

 - What does it mean to "conspire" to commit a crime?
 And,

 - How can it be a crime to "conspire" to do something without actually having done it?

 The crime of Conspiracy has two parts.
 First, two or more people agree that they will commit a crime together (or work together to bring about an illegal result).
 Secondly, one conspirator does something to start implementing the plan (i.e., the Conspiracy).

 - A person is guilty of Conspiracy if, with a purpose that a crime defined by statute be committed, he agrees with one or more persons to commit or cause the commission of such crime, and an overt act is committed by one of the conspirators in furtherance of the Conspiracy.